 The quiet, peaceful waters of Lake Logan, N.C., provide a welcome respite for the discerning visitor in a remote mountain setting.
 Located in the heart of the Mighty Balsams and surrounded by thousands of acres of pristine wilderness, this majestic wildlife sanctuary calls itself home to a bounty of ducks, geese, heron, and more.

 You might choose to rent a log cabin on the edge of the lake and spend your days lazily fishing.
-If you’re the more active type, you can participate in a variety of outdoor adventures from hiking to biking to kayaking.
-Afterwards, you can take a quick dip in the clear, refreshing waters.
+Looking for something more exciting?
+You can try a variety of outdoor adventures from hiking to biking to kayaking.
+Afterwards, take a dip in the clear, refreshing mountain waters.
 It can be the perfect escape – but beware!

 Seven years later, in the depths of the Great Depression, the charred remains were flooded by the Champion Paper Company when they dammed the Pigeon River, creating that deceptively tranquil retreat.
 And it was in the years between the fire and the flood that the Ghost Train of the Mighty Balsams first appeared.

 Loaded down with virgin spruce, Old No. 5 had been the last train headed down the mountain on that fiery day in 1925.
 The locomotive rumbled along the steep, rocky terrain with its heavy burden, picking up speed as it hurtled towards the doomed camp.
 As the train rounded the deep and treacherous Balsam Gap, the engineer saw the burning remains of the logging town through the black smoke.
-He quickly realized that the blazing inferno had also destroyed the train track, leaving him no time to brake.
+He quickly realized that the blazing inferno had destroyed the train track, leaving him no time to brake.
 He grabbed for the cord as he barreled down the rails, causing the train’s whistle to make a horrible, ear piercing wail.